ImperialCollegeLondon/sharpy/docs/source/content/installation.md

 ### Set up the folder structure

-0. Create the folder that will contain SHARPy and the underlying aerodynamic and structural libraries and `cd` into it.
-We will refer to this as the working folder.
-    ```bash
-    mkdir ~/code
-    cd !$
-    ```
-1. Clone `sharpy` in the working folder, if you agree with the license in `license.txt`
+1. Clone `sharpy` in your desired location, if you agree with the license in `license.txt`
     ```bash
     git clone --recursive http://github.com/ImperialCollegeLondon/sharpy
     ```